 Course offerings for the current and upcoming semester are available here.

 The registration system will block students from registering for a course that is restricted to specific majors, colleges, or class year.
-If student try to register for a course that is restricted, they will receive an error message.
+If you try to register for a course that is restricted, you will receive an error message.
 A complete list of error messages is available here.
-The only way for students to register for these courses is to go to the department or person that has imposed the restriction.
+The only way for you to register for these courses is to go to the department or person that has imposed the restriction.
 Nearly every restriction has been set by the department that is offering the course.
 For example, if a student is trying to register for a restricted history class, he or she must contact the Department of History.
 The academic advisors in the Dean’s Office will not be able to assist students in overriding the restriction.

 Download and print the following tools.
 (It’s very helpful to either print them out to take notes or open each item in a different browser tab.
 To open a new tab in Internet Explorer or Firefox on a PC, press the “Ctrl” and the “T” keys simultaneously.
 For Safari or Firefox on the Mac, press the Command key [looks like a clover] and the “T” key simultaneously.)